luyadev/luya/docs/guide/app-block-types.md

 |Class		|Description
 |---		|---
-|`cms\injector\ActiveQueryCheckboxInjector`|Generate as checkbox selection from an ActiveRecord and assignes selected model rows into the extraVars section.
+|{{\luya\cms\injectors\ActiveQueryCheckboxInjector}}|Generate as checkbox selection from an ActiveRecord and assignes selected model rows into the extraVars section.
 In order to select only a specific fields add the `select()` to the ActiveRecord find ActiveQuery.
-|`cms\injectors\LinkInjector`|Generate an ability to select a link and returns the correct url to the link based on the user selection.
+|{{\luya\cms\injectors\LinkInjector}}|Generate an ability to select a link and returns the correct url to the link based on the user selection.